There is no standard medical definition for precision medicine (also called personalized medicine). So, you may hear this term used in different ways.

-The goal of personalized medicine is to give the most effective treatment for each person’s breast cancer.
+The goal of precision medicine is to give the most effective treatment for each person’s breast cancer.
 This involves:

-Some factors that help tailor treatment plans are related to an individual.
-For example, some treatments are chosen based on whether a woman is premenopausal or postmenopausal.
+Some factors that help personalize treatment plans are related to an individual.
+For example, some treatments are chosen based on whether or not a woman has entered menopause.

 Although treatment is becoming more personalized, we cannot predict how any one person will respond to a certain treatment.
-Treatment is tailored based upon the groups a person belongs to (such as people with HER2/neu-positive (HER2/neu+) breast cancers) rather than to a specific person.
+Treatment is personalized based on the groups a person belongs to (such as people with HER2-positive breast cancers) rather than to a specific person.

 Learn more about factors that affect treatment and prognosis.

 Information related to your breast cancer diagnosis helps personalize your treatment plan.

 When breast cancer is diagnosed, a pathologist studies some of the tumor tissue under a microscope and runs some tests on the tissue.
 The pathologist’s findings describe your final diagnosis and features of the tumor such as size, type and grade.

 Many other factors related to the tumor help plan your treatment.
 For example, all tumors are tested for certain characteristics including:

 Sometimes the genetic profile of a tumor can help guide treatment.